Kimchi

 What it can do for the gut

-- Adds 10 to 100 million live bacteria per serving (variable by age and brand).
+- Adds live lactic acid bacteria, with commercial kimchi measured at roughly 10 million to 1.6 billion bacteria per gram (variable by age and brand).

-- Increases short-chain fatty acid producers in the colon over weeks of regular intake.
+- Increases gut microbiome diversity and lowers inflammatory markers over weeks of regular intake.

 - Modestly improves insulin sensitivity and metabolic markers in 4 to 12 week trials.

-- Provides vitamin K2, B vitamins, and bioactive compounds from chilli and garlic.
+- Provides B vitamins, vitamin C, and bioactive compounds from chilli and garlic.

-- Studies in Korean populations associate regular kimchi intake with lower IBD and colorectal cancer rates, though dietary context matters.
+- Some studies in Korean populations associate regular kimchi intake with lower colorectal cancer risk, though dietary context matters.

 The salt question